 As COVID-19 restrictions continue to evolve in Minnesota and in the city of Minneapolis, we want to provide you with the latest information so that you can explore and visit Minneapolis again with confidence.
-These are the protocols and procedures that Minnesota and the City of Minneapolis have in place right now to help keep you safe.
-Please check this page and resources often as information is changing frequently.
+These are the protocols and procedures currently in place to help keep you safe.
+Please check this page and resources often, as information is changing frequently.

 Minnesota Governor Tim Walz's Stay Safe Plan provides a set of phases for the safe reopening in a number of settings.

 Governor Walz has issued Executive Order 20-81, requiring people in Minnesota to wear a face covering in all public indoor spaces and businesses, unless alone.
 Additionally, workers are required to wear a face covering when working outdoors in situations where social distancing cannot be maintained.
 Children between the ages of 2 and 5 years old are not required to wear face coverings, but are encouraged to wear a face covering when in public.

 All employers of Minneapolis businesses that are spaces of public accommodation shall require their employees to wear a cloth face covering whenever employees have face-to-face contact with the public.